Dennis15305/Industrial-Meter-Tracking-System-Modernization/hmi/operator-interface/screen-structure.md

 Typical displayed values:

 - current order number
-- input counter
-- output counter
+- current order meters
+- current order square meters
+- total meters for the shift
-- total counter for the shift
+- total square meters for the shift

-This screen is mainly used for operator monitoring and diagnostics.
+- line speed

+Roll-specific values are processed in the PLC, while the HMI mainly displays general order and shift values.

 ---

 ## Authorization Popup

-Some actions require user number input.
+Some actions require user authorization.

 The authorization popup contains: